exercism/python/exercises/practice/dnd-character/.approaches/introduction.md

         self.hitpoints = modifier(self.constitution) + 10
 ```

-Listing out each ability vs looping through and using `setatter()` has identical results for the object.
+Listing out each ability vs looping through and using `setattr()` has identical results for the object.
 Both calculate a score for an ability and write that ability + score into the object attribute dictionary when an object is instantiated from the class.